-This is a stretch but he might even be using “Interpersonal Intelligence.”
-But, that would mean that he is understanding the mood and intention of the frog he is holding.
+I wonder if they were using an “Interpersonal Intelligence.”
+That would mean that they were understanding the mood and intention of the frog they were holding.

 Check out my Pinterest page and when you do, look for a Board on the top titled “Ideal Education.”
 I use images from that group for quickie-posts interpreting intrinsic learning.